mjpolak/Play-with-F/boolCalc/README.md

 	* `^` - XOR operator (e.g. `a^b`
 * `( and )` - parenthesis  controls order of processing logic (e. g. `a&(b|c)` , b or c will be evaluated first)
 * Spaces - ignored

+There is no limit of logic values used in expression

 #### Example inputs